 Contact : Karim Anegay: email@example.com, coordinator of IPAM Secretariat, at the AAA Initiative Foundation.
 Karim Anegay has more than 20 years of diverse field experience as a zoologist/ecologist (mangrove biodiversity in Philippines and Venezuela, protected areas in Morocco and Saudi Arabia, cactus and oasis land products valorization...).
 He served as a coordinator for the Scientific Committee of CoP22 in 2016-2017, and organized since then four international events (3 conferences and 1 workshop) in Morocco dedicated to Adaptation Metrics, on behalf of COP22 and GiZ.

 All IPAM decisions are governed by a steering committee, which is the high-level body that provides strategic direction and priorities to achieve IPAM’s objectives.
-It is composed of elected representatives of Institutional Members.
-During the first year of the IPAM, an interim Steering Committee is in place, composed of the founding members of IPAM.
+It is composed of elected representatives of up to eleven Member organizations.
+During the first two years of the IPAM, an interim Steering Committee was in place, composed of the founding members of IPAM.

-Any legal entity, i.e. regional or international organizations, research or development institutions, funders, donors, banks, public or private entities could be invited as observers to the Steering Committee meetings upon agreement.
+Any legal entity, i.e. regional or international organizations, research or development institutions, funders, donors, banks and public or private entities could be invited as observers to the Steering Committee meetings upon agreement.

 The Adaptation of African Agriculture to climate change Initiative (AAA Initiative) was launched during COP22 with objective of contributing to food security in Africa in the context of climate change.
-By the mandate of the African Union, it is in charge of coordinating the implementation of Africa's agriculture response to climate change.
+It is an African Initiative in charge of coordinating the implementation of Africa's agriculture response to climate change.

 The Higher Ground Foundation (HGF) is an initiative dedicated to encouraging climate transparent and effective climate adaptation practices and investments that further support the UN’s Sustainable Development Goals.
 It created, manages and promotes the climate Vulnerability Reduction Credit (VRC™) Standard Framework methodologies, project registrations, and certificate issuances.